Saturday, May 23, 2015

 Day 48: Yesod within MalchutFoundation/Connection within Leadership

 Moses was a leader.
 He envisioned a life of freedom for the Israelites and took steps to make it so.
 He brought them together in the desert and forged a lasting connection between them and God.
 Leaders must be visionaries and bridge-builders.
-How can build connections between people?
+How can you build connections between people?

 Thursday, May 21, 2015